Kong/kong-pongo/README.md

 To directly access Kong from the host, or the datastores, the `pongo expose` command can be used to expose the internal ports to the host.

-This allows for example to connect to the Postgres on port `5432` to validate the contents of the database.
+This allows for example to connect to Postgres on port `5432` to validate the contents of the database.
 Or when running `pongo shell` to manually start Kong, you can access all the regular Kong ports from the host, including the GUI's.